-I do not condone illegal immigration, but does that give me permission to mistreat, neglect or hold ill will towards my neighbor or co-worker who is a foreigner (the refugee, immigrant or the illegal immigrant)?
+I do not condone undocumented immigration, but does that give me permission to mistreat, neglect or hold ill will towards my neighbor or co-worker who is a foreigner (the refugee, immigrant or the undocumented immigrant)?
 As a follower of Jesus, I must strive to treat people as God instructs.
 In this case, treat them like I would any other citizen.
 Or better yet, love them like I love myself.

 I am not a national leader.
 I haven’t been given the wisdom to apply God’s instruction at a national level.

 I don’t live a few miles north of the Mexican border.
-I have not been offered the grace needed to live there, follow Christ there or represent God in that context.
+I have not been offered the grace needed to live there, follow Christ or represent God in that context.

 I live in northeast Ohio.
 I’ve been called and placed by God’s sovereignty to live in the city I call home.
 I’ve been given the wisdom and grace needed to follow His instruction in my context.
 What if that is the point of following Jesus?

 The only people God has called to figure out immigration at a national level are the national leaders he has placed in national positions; and God will help them, especially when they ask.
 Everyone else is to take God’s instruction and apply it in his or her neighborhood with the grace He provides.